gravitational/teleport/docs/2.5/enterprise.md

-# Teleport Enterprise Features
+# Teleport Enterprise

+The impatient users can proceed to play with the [Quick Start Guide of Teleport Enterprise](quickstart-enterprise).

-This section covers Teleport features that are only available in the commercial edition of Teleport, called "Teleport Enterprise".
-The table below gives a quick overview of the Enterprise features.
+This chapter covers Teleport Enterprise, the commercial product build around open source Teleport core.
+The table below gives a quick overview of the benefits of Teleport Enterprise.

 |Teleport Enterprise Feature|Description
 ---------|--------------